Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 supported by the HPE Cray PE and is our choice on LUMI.
 The final implementation is a full TCL implementation developed in France and also in use on some large systems in Europe.

-Fortunately the basic commands are large similar in those implementations, but what differs is the way to search for modules.
+Fortunately the basic commands are largely similar in those implementations, but what differs is the way to search for modules.
 We will now only discuss the basic commands, the more advanced ones will be discussed in the next session of this tutorial course.